 Oh and a big pack of Twizzlers for-I have no idea why just seemed like a good idea!

 I am super impressed with myself for fitting it all into here.
 Sleeping bag is inside my backpack.
 Look at me traveling light-LOL!

 How not to train for a Ragnar Relay

 As you know if you have been reading my blog for a while, I was out for 3 months from January until April with plantar fasciitus.
-I mean I did not running at all until about 4 weeks ago.
+I mean I did not run at all until about 4 weeks ago.
 I have completely changed my gait and have been slowly adding back in the miles.
 The most I have run at one time is 6 miles-and it was hard, really hard.
 I have a total of about 15 miles for Ragnar.
 I am hoping my overall fitness level will power me through the 3 running legs.
 I certainly would not recommend this training plan!
 Should be really interesting.